Is Grey Hair a sign of getting old?

 Our Total Balance isn't specifically a hair supplement, however it can help in terms of helping to prevent greying or aging of hair in the same way, simply by trying to keep the hair follicles healthy.
 It isn't for this or any other purpose a sole cure and you should ensure that your lifestyle is healthy, diet, fluids, exercise.
-Also our Omega 3 Premium or Omega 3 QH/Ultra is helpful, as fish oils are known to be good for not only general systems in the body but also skin, hair, and nails, and the added herbal ingredients in these two versions are known for their further skin, hair and nail help.
+Also our Omega 3 / DHA Plus or Omega 3 / QH Premium is helpful, as fish oils are known to be good for not only general systems in the body but also skin, hair, and nails, and the added herbal ingredients in these two versions are known for their further skin, hair and nail help.

 Ensure too that all hormonal levels are good, which is also where Total Balance can help, for both men and women, and even our Male Rejuvenator for men if further more specific hormonal causes are expected.

-Total Balance and Omega 3/DHA Premium, as well as a healthy diet, lifestyle, fluid intake, and exercise, can help beneficially as part of an entire approach, to ensure that your hair follicles are as healthy as possible, therefore giving you the best chance of optimum result in any other specific area - such as if you were to try a specific product for hair color growth.
+Total Balance and Omega 3 / DHA Plus, as well as a healthy diet, lifestyle, fluid intake, and exercise, can help beneficially as part of an entire approach, to ensure that your hair follicles are as healthy as possible, therefore giving you the best chance of optimum result in any other specific area - such as if you were to try a specific product for hair color growth.

 Also the improvements in general supplements, lifestyle, etc, you can use other more specific hair product is much more likely to work.
 So you could even work both together if you wished.

 We do have people that have taken our Total balance and Omega 3/DHA ranges with results that their hair and skin have improved both in strength, color and general youthfulness.
 Benefits are individual of course and degrees of them too.